TESZTALANY/CipherCrusader/README.md

 2. Download the source code for CipherCrusader from the repository.

-3. Install the dependencies listed in the requirements.txt file by running the following command: <br> `pip install -r requirements.txt`
+3. Install the dependencies listed in the requirements.txt file by running the following command:
+    ```
+    pip install -r requirements.txt
+    ```

-4. Run the script using the command: <br> `python CipherCrusader.py`
+4. Run the script using the command:
+    ```
+    python CipherCrusader.py
+    ```